Kinvert/Machine-Learning/Reinforcement-Learning/DQN/TicTacToe/README.md

 [:video_game: Live Game](https://kinvert.github.io/Machine-Learning/Reinforcement-Learning/Q-Learning/TicTacToe/index.html)

-This is an interactive game of Tic Tac Toe.
+This is an INCOMPLETE interactive game of Tic Tac Toe.

 Agent1 - Your teammate to give you suggestions, and opponent of Agent2.
 Takes first turn, is X.